avaje/avaje-config/graalvm-native-image.md

 # GraalVM Native Image

-avaje-config has built-in support for GraalVM native image.
-No additional dependencies or configuration files are required — everything is bundled in the jar.
+Avaje config has built-in support for GraalVM native image.
+No additional dependencies or configuration files should be required.

 ## How it works